hadro/info654fa20/assignments/personal_homepage.md

 homepage should demonstrate the cumulative knowledge of coding and design skills covered in the course, as well as the integration of design considerations from other sites and examples discussed in class.
-Students will host code on Glitch, or another service of their choosing.
+Students will host code on Repl.it/Glitch, or another service of their choosing.

 **N.B.:** This assignment is going to take trial and error, and a good amount of outside reading, research, and reference tool use---so get